find-xposed-magisk/airgeddon/CONTRIBUTING.md

 We also have a private Telegram group for *trusted collaborators* for more agile discussion about developments, improvements, etc.
 To be added on it you must prove first you are a *trusted collaborator* with your contributions.
-Anything ca be also discussed on the IRC channel.
-More info on [Wiki Contact Section]
+Anything can be also discussed on public Discord or IRC channel.
+More info at [Wiki Contact Section]

 ## WPS PIN Database Collaborators